 Granny was right about chicken soup

 The healing effect of this age-old remedy is more than just an old wives tale – it’s been studied and shown to help speed recovery from coughs and colds.
 Not only is it full of vitamin-packed vegetables, but chicken is high in protein and contains amino acids for us to make antibodies and T-cells, and the warm broth can help loosen mucus and ease congestion.
 Add in lots of garlic, ginger and turmeric for their antiviral, antibacterial and anti-inflammatory properties, and to help clear a stuffy nose – some chilli.
+Curcumin, from turmeric, has been shown to support the immune system by modulating the activation of T cells, B cells, macrophages, neutrophils and natural killer cells.
+Additionally, of course, garlic is renowned for its antiviral and antibacterial properties.

-Curcumin, from turmeric, has been shown to support the immune system by modulating the activation of T cells, B cells, macrophages, neutrophils and natural killer cells, and of course, garlic is renowned for its antiviral and antibacterial properties.
-Its’ immunity benefits are mostly down to a compound called allicin, which is produced when fresh garlic is chopped or crushed, but there’s a caveat.
+Garlic’s immunity benefits are mostly down to a compound called allicin, which is produced when fresh garlic is chopped or crushed, but there’s a caveat.
 Cooking garlic immediately after crushing destroys the sensitive enzyme within that is responsible for producing allicin.
 Raw garlic is best, but if you add it to a nutritious soup or stew, make sure that you mince the cloves and allow the garlic to stand for about 10- 15 minutes before cooking, as this allows time for allicin to form, and provides you with more benefits.
 I like to add mine into soup right at the end, when serving.

 Good gut health is essential for healthy immune function

 When it comes to immunity, good gut health is key.
 The health and balance of the gut microbiome is known to play a significant role in our overall immune function.
 Consuming a diet packed with a wide variety of fibre-rich plant foods – including everything from fruit and vegetables to herbs (fresh or dried), grains, beans, and pulses) is one of the best ways to support your gut microbes.
 But other lifestyle measures such as moderating alcohol consumption and regularly getting good sleep, all contribute.
+Some people with digestive issues may benefit from specific, well-researched strains of probiotic bacteria.
+These have been studied and shown to support immunity, and from consuming foods which naturally contain ‘good’ bacteria.
+Live yoghurt, kefir, sauerkraut, and kombucha are good options.

-Guest blog post by Aliza Marogy
+Guest blog post on Top Immunity Tips by Aliza Marogy

 Founder of Inessa and Registered Nutritional Therapist / Naturopath

 Founded in 2017 by Registered Nutritional Therapist Aliza Marogy, Inessa is an award winning, clinical supplement brand.
 It is renowned for using the highest quality ingredients in clinically relevant doses.
 Inessa is formulated with no preservatives or nasties.
-As a practitioner and IBD patient, Aliza spotted a gap in the market for optimally-dosed, high quality supplement combinations.
-Aiming to support her clinical practice and reduce cost for clients.
-The Amazon No1 best selling vitamin and Vegan Society accredited brand has most recently won 6 Beauty Shortlist Awards.
+As a practitioner and IBD patient, Aliza spotted a gap in the market for optimally-dosed, high quality supplement combinations to support her clinical practice and reduce cost for clients.